gazebosim/gz-common/tutorials/profiler.md

 colcon build --cmake-args -DENABLE_PROFILER=1
 ```

-Run your Ignition library then go to your ignition installation path and open the profiler browser using:
+Run your Gazebo library then go to your ignition installation path and open the profiler browser using:
 ```
 libexec/ignition/ignition-common<N>/ign_remotery_vis
 ```